A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 To set up this tutorial, select \guicmd{Start Tutorial 4} from the \guicmd{Tutorials} menu of \lammpsgui{} and follow the instructions.
 The editor should display the following content corresponding to \flecmd{create.lmp}:

-These lines are used to define the most basic parameters, including the atom, bond, and angle styles, as well as interaction potential.
-Here, \lmpcmd{lj/cut/tip4p/long} imposes a Lennard-Jones potential with a cut-off at $12\,\text{$\text{\AA{}}$}$ and a long-range Coulomb potential.
+These lines are used to define the most basic parameters, including the atom style, the forms of the non-bonded, bond, and angle potentials, as well as other specifics of the non-bonded interactions.
+Here, \lmpcmd{lj/cut/tip4p/long} imposes a Lennard-Jones potential with a cut-off at $12\,\text{\AA{}}$ and a long-range Coulomb potential.
+The parameters \lmpcmd{O}, \lmpcmd{H}, \lmpcmd{O-H}, and \lmpcmd{H-O-H} correspond respectively to the oxygens, hydrogens, O-H bonds, and H-O-H angle constraints of the water molecules; their definitions, provided by the \lmpcmd{labelmap} commands, will be clarified below.

 So far, the commands are relatively similar to those in the previous tutorial, \hyperref[all-atom-label]{Polymer in water}, with two major differences: the use of \lmpcmd{lj/cut/tip4p/long} instead of \lmpcmd{lj/cut/coul/long}, and \lmpcmd{pppm/tip4p} instead of \lmpcmd{pppm}.
 When using \lmpcmd{lj/cut/tip4p/long} and \lmpcmd{pppm/tip4p}, the interactions resemble the conventional Lennard-Jones and Coulomb interactions, except that they are specifically designed for the four-point water model.
-As a result, LAMMPS automatically creates a four-point water molecule, assigning type O atoms as oxygen and type H atoms as hydrogen.
-The fourth massless atom (M) of the TIP4P water molecule does not have to be defined explicitly, and the value of $0.1546\,\text{$\text{\AA{}}$}$ corresponds to the O-M distance of the TIP4P-2005 water model~\cite{abascal2005general}.
+As a result, LAMMPS automatically adds the fourth point to the water molecules, assigning type O atoms as oxygen and type H atoms as hydrogen.
+The fourth massless atom (M) of the TIP4P water molecule does not have to be defined explicitly, and the value of $0.1546\,\text{\AA{}}$ corresponds to the O-M distance of the TIP4P-2005 water model~\cite{abascal2005general}.
 All other atoms in the simulation are treated as usual, with long-range Coulomb interactions.
 Another novelty, here, is the use of \lmpcmd{kspace\_modify slab 3.0} that is combined with the non-periodic boundaries along the $z$ coordinate: \lmpcmd{boundary p p f}.
 With the \lmpcmd{slab} option, the system is treated as periodical along $z$, but with an empty volume inserted between the periodic images of the slab, and the interactions along $z$ effectively turned off.

 Let us create the box and the label maps by adding the following lines to \flecmd{create.lmp}: